 To ensure the privacy of all individuals, including children, images will not be identified using personal identifying information or names without written approval from the photographed subject or parent/guardian if a minor.
-Those wishing not to be photographed or recorded should inform the photographer or Library staff.
+Those wishing not to be photographed or recorded should inform the photographer or leibrary staff.
 All patrons consent to the library's use of these photos or videos unless they specifically inform staff of an objection when the photos or videos are being taken.

-GUIDELINES FOR THE PUBLIC
+Guidelines for the Public GUIDELINES FOR THE PUBLIC